 weblogic.
 This is the account you can use to log in to the Fusion Middleware Control for the first time.
 The

 weblogicpassword is the one you supplied during the installation of Fusion Middleware Control.

 When you select a target, such as a WebLogic Managed Server or a component, such as Oracle HTTP Server, the target's home page is displayed in the content pane and the target's menu is displayed at the top of the page, in the context pane.

 To display the Oracle HTTP Server home page and the server menu, select an Oracle HTTP Server component from the HTTP Server folder.
 You can also display the Oracle HTTP Server menu by right-clicking the Oracle HTTP Server target in the navigation pane.

-Understanding the Oracle HTTP Server Home Page describes the target navigation pane and the home page of Oracle HTTP Server.
+About the Oracle HTTP Server Home Page describes the target navigation pane and the home page of Oracle HTTP Server.

-Understanding the Oracle HTTP Server Home Page
+About the Oracle HTTP Server Home Page

 The Oracle HTTP Server Home page in Fusion Middleware Control contains menus and regions that enable you to manage the server.
 Use the menus for monitoring, managing, routing, and viewing general information.